Why joining up information is important

 Being able to see your health and social care records at any time, in different places, means health and care professionals can make quicker and safer decisions about your care and the care of groups of residents like you.

-- When you visit somewhere different for care or meet a new care professional, they will have access to important health and care information
+- When you visit somewhere different for care or meet a new care professional, they have access to important health and care information

 For health and social care professionals: